ZwAnto/cv/index.md

 {::options parse_block_html="true" /}
 <div class='sub_container'>
-__Twitter et JO 2024__
+__Twitter and the 2024 Olympics games__
-Traitement et nettoyage des tweets avec des techniques issues du NLP.
-Mon approche à été d'identifier des semaines voisines relativement similaires en terme de thématique afin d'identifier les différents évènements survenus durant la période de candidature de Paris aux JO 2024.
-Creation d'une application web connectée à un cluster Elastic pour la restitution.
+In this project, we were working on a set of tweets about the olympics games of 2024.
+I try to identify major events that occure during the period that cover the Paris application by clustering weeks base on the words used in the tweets.
+I also create a web app that rely on elastic search to visualize my results.

 Technologies : Python, HTML/CSS, ElasticSearch
-Méthodes : Bag-of-Words, TF-IDF, T-SNE, DBSCAN
+Methods : Bag-of-Words, TF-IDF, T-SNE, DBSCAN

 __Dataviz - La propreté à Paris__
-Création d'un dashboard sur la thématique de la propreté à Paris.
+Creation of a dashboard on the topic of street cleanliness in Paris using Open Data.
 Lien vers le dashbaord <a href='https://zwanto.org/lincoln/'><i class="fas fa-external-link-alt"></i></a>
 Technologies : HTML/CSS, Highcharts.hs, Leaflet.js

 __Reconnaissance d'image CIFAR-10__
-Deep Learning sur le jeux de données CIFAR-10.
-Réimplémentation des différentes couches d'un réseaux à convolutions sous Python avec numpy.
+Deep learning project on CIFAR-10 dataset.
+For this project, I implement a convutionnal neural network framework from scratch in python/numpy.
-Creation d'une webapp avec Django.
-L'utilisateur dessine un chiffre et l'application renvoi le chiffre qui à été dessiné en se basant sur un réseux de neurones entrainé sur MNIST.
+I also created a webapp using Django in order to test my implementation after a training on MNIST.
+Users can draw a figure in the app and get the app tell the user wich figure he has drawn using my neural network implementation.
-GitHub repo <a href='https://github.com/Zwanto/pynet/'><i class="fas fa-external-link-alt"></i></a>
+GitHub repo <a href='https://github.com/zwanto/pynet/'><i class="fas fa-external-link-alt"></i></a>
 Technologies : Python, Django, Docker
-Méthodes : CNN, RNN
+Methods : CNN, RNN

 __Kaggle - House Prices: Advanced Regression Techniques__
 </div>